nextstrain/translations/narratives/translations_ncov_sit-rep_pl_2020-04-17.md

 <br>

-Ponadto szczególnie dziękujemy [GISAID](https://gisaid.org) a udostępnienie platformy do wymiany tego typu danych.
+Ponadto szczególnie dziękujemy [GISAID](https://gisaid.org) za udostępnienie platformy do wymiany tego typu danych.

 <!-- Do not need to translate institutions names -->
 <!-- This is right-side text -->